Abdul-CyberSec/Projects/Remote Access VPN Setup/README.md

 <h3>4️⃣ TAILSCALE IS UP AND READY</h3>

-Start the container by running tailscale up --advertise routes=**YOUR IP ADDRESS** --advertise-exit-node
+Start the container by running:

+tailscale up --advertise routes=**YOUR IP ADDRESS** --advertise-exit-node

 **scripts:**